John Jay: Jay Treaty

-Relations with Britain verged on war in 1794.
-British exports dominated the U.S. market, while American exports were hamstrung by British trade restrictions and tariffs.
-Britain still occupied northern forts that they had agreed to abandon in the Treaty of Paris, as the Americans had refused to pay debts owed to British creditors or halt the confiscation of Loyalist properties.
-In addition, the Royal Navy impressed U.S. sailors who were alleged to be British deserters from the Navy, and seized almost 300 American merchant ships which were trading with the French West Indies between 1793 and 1794.
+Anglo-American relations verged on war in 1794.
+British exports dominated U.S. markets, while American exports to British markets were limited by trade restrictions and tariffs.
+Britain, citing the American refusal to pay debts owed to British creditors or halt the confiscation of Loyalist-owned properties, refused to evacuate its eight forts in the Northwest Territory as agreed to under the Treaty of Paris.
+The American merchant fleet had also become a haven for deserters from the Royal Navy, which responded by impressing alleged deserters from US merchantmen.
+Finally, beginning in 1793 British authorities seized almost 300 American merchantmen which were trading with the French West Indies.
 Madison proposed a trade war, "[a] direct system of commercial hostility with Great Britain," assuming that Britain was so weakened by its war with France that it would agree to American terms and not declare war.

 Washington rejected that policy and sent Jay as a special envoy to Great Britain to negotiate a new treaty; Jay remained Chief Justice.
 Washington had Alexander Hamilton write instructions for Jay that were to guide him in the negotiations.
 In March 1795, the resulting treaty, known as the Jay Treaty, was brought to Philadelphia.
 When Hamilton, in an attempt to maintain good relations, informed Britain that the United States would not join the Second League of Armed Neutrality, Jay lost most of his leverage.
-The treaty resulted in Britain withdrawing from their northwestern forts and granted the U.S. "most favored nation" status.
+The treaty resulted in Britain withdrawing from the forts in the Northwest Territory and granting the U.S. "most favored nation" status.
 U.S. merchants were also granted restricted commercial access to the British West Indies.